nkrilis/Code-Refactor/README.md

 ```
 This allows the image to be better accesible because it has a description.

 I then began looking at the `style.css` file and noticed that a lot of the css rule sets were redundant.
-Some of them were created sperate however contained the exact same declartions.
+Some of them were created sperate however contained the exact same declarations.
 To simplify this I combined the class selectors into one rule set based on what was the same.
 For example

 ```css
 .benefit-lead, .benefit-brand, .benefit-cost